About us

 ROASTING

 Clearly, then, roasting is not an easy task.
-Although it may seem similar to an artesanal craft, the roasting process is also highly scientific.
+Although it may seem similar to an artisanal craft, the roasting process is also highly scientific.
 Roasting is governed by the laws of thermodynamics, chemistry, and machine mechanics, and the roaster begins by analysing the physical parameters of the bean, such as its size, density or water activity.

 The tasting notes that lead to the selection of a certain batch of coffee are defined at the cupping table.
 It is the task of the master roaster to deliver the roast profile that brings those aromas and flavours to the consumer’s cup.